A survey of generative AI adoption and perceived productivity among scientists who program: Introduction

 \subsection{Adoption of genAI tools in science research}

-Empirical data on genAI adoption among scientists for programming is sparse.
-In a 2023 Nature survey, over 40\% of researchers agreed genAI would make programming faster \cite{VanNoorden2023AIThink}, but this survey did not ask about their actual uses.
-A more recent survey of a nationally representative sample of academic scientists indicated 65\% of respondents used AI tools in their research at least some of the time, but did not explicitly address programming \cite{Arroyo-Machado2025GenerativeIntentions}.
-Additionally, because this survey recruited career scientists from a panel cohort, junior scientists and trainees (who may do the bulk of programming work) were not targeted.
-A 2025 survey of researchers at one large institute reported that 43.2\% of respondents used AI to "help write code", but programming was not specifically addressed further \cite{Chugunova2025WhoGermany}.
-This study reported a substantial gender gap in adoption as well, with women tending to report being unfamiliar with the tools available.
+Empirical data on genAI adoption among scientists for programming is currently limited.
+In a 2023 \textit{Nature} survey, over 40\% of researchers agreed genAI would make programming faster~\cite{VanNoorden2023AIThink}, but actual use was not assessed.
+A more recent nationally representative survey of academic scientists found that 65\% used AI tools in their research at least some of the time, but did not address programming specifically~\cite{Arroyo-Machado2025GenerativeIntentions}; junior scientists and trainees, who may do much of the programming work, were also not well-represented.
+A 2025 survey at one large institute reported 43.2\% of respondents used AI to ``help write code'', again without examining programming in depth~\cite{Chugunova2025WhoGermany}, and found a substantial gender gap in adoption, with women more likely to report being unfamiliar with available tools.

-Another survey conducted in 2024 recruited scientists who program with genAI tools at one university \cite{OBrien2025HowProgram} and collected information on tool choice, research area, and programming experience, but there were limited questions about programming practices and productivity.
-In this sample, the majority of respondents reported using general-purpose tools, like ChatGPT, instead of developer-specific tools like GitHub Copilot.
-This may be explained by the broad appeal of conversational interfaces to relatively inexperienced programmers \cite{Fawzy2025VibeReview,Treude2025HowEngineering}.
+A 2024 single-institution study recruited scientists who program with genAI tools~\cite{OBrien2025HowProgram}, collecting information on tool choice, research area, and programming experience, but with limited questions about practices and productivity.
+Most respondents in that sample used general-purpose tools like ChatGPT rather than developer-specific tools like GitHub Copilot, consistent with the broad appeal of conversational interfaces to relatively inexperienced programmers~\cite{Fawzy2025VibeReview, Treude2025HowEngineering}.
 There has also been at least one study to date targeting attitudes towards genAI tools in the research software engineering community, suggesting a mixture of caution and curiosity \cite{VanTuylStateConvening}.

 Gaps remain in understanding how common genAI adoption is for scientific programming across a range of career stages and fields, which tools are preferred, and what factors are associated with adoption and perceived productivity.
 Our survey is designed to address these questions in a broad sample of scientists who program.